Skip to main content

 TYPE OF TRIP

-A road trip that does not require great physical effort, but does require a good spirit of adaptation.
+A road trip that does not require significant physical effort, but it does call for a good spirit of adaptation.
 One night camping is planned in the Dahlak Islands.

 For more information about our trips, please see the FAQ section.